Quenched invariance principle for simple random walk on discrete point processes: Proof of main result

-By standard arguments we get the corresponding bound for the discrete time version of $(Y_t)_{t \geq 0}$.
-This proves the theorem. \end{proof}
+The estimate above is the corresponding bound for the discrete-time version of $(Y_t)_{t \geq 0}$, and hence we finish the proof by using a similar argument below the end of the proof of bound (6.10) in \cite{MR2354160}. \end{proof}

-For \eqref{eq:corrector_2} in the condition (iv) of Proposition \ref{prop:corrector_2}, let us prepare some notation and lemma.
-We denote by $d_\omega (x,y)$ the graph distance on $\mathcal{P}(\omega)$.
-The random walk $|\cdot|$ $(Y_t)_{t \geq 0}$ has non-bounded jumps under the Euclidean distance, however it has bounded jumps under the graph distance $d_\omega$, so the same strategy as in \cite[Proposition 3.4]{MR2094438} or \cite[Proposition 6.2]{MR2354160} that we get
+For \eqref{eq:corrector_2} in condition (iv) of Proposition \ref{prop:corrector_2}, let us introduce some notation and state a lemma.
+We denote the graph distance on $\mathcal{P}(\omega)$ by $d_\omega (x,y)$.
+Note that the random walk $(Y_t)_{t \geq 0}$ has unbounded jumps under the Euclidean distance, however it has bounded jumps under the graph distance $d_\omega$.
+In addition, our model satisfies the following regularity condition of volume growth.
+Let $D(x,r):=\{ y \in \mathcal{P}(\omega);d_\omega(x,y)<r \}$.
+There exists a positive constant $C$ such that